Did You Know . . .

 - Participate on an Election Count Monitoring Team.
 Demand that the legislature hold the Secretary of State and election officials accountable for securing ballots.

 - Observe duplication of ballots.

 - Demand that election officials cease duplicating original ballots and hand-count ballots that the machines are incapable of reading.

-- Pasticipate in a Public Test.
+- Participate in a Public Test.
 Observe testing of computers and software used to count ballots.

 Join the Team . . .
 The more people that are helping with this effort, the more effective and louder our voice will be.

-Information Regarding Discrepencies After the Close of the Election
+Information Regarding Discrepancies After the Close of the Election

 Unused Ballots + Inadequate Electronic Security = Potential for Election Security Breach.
 See Report by Andrew Nesbit and Robert McCulloch –> Multnomah Election Security